 The phrase “…Software is eating the world.” was famously used by Marc Andreessen in a WSJ article in 2011.
-It is now 2020, and one could argue that software has successfully eaten the world.
+No one could argue that software has successfully eaten the world today.

 In just about every aspect of our lives (private as well as professional), software solutions are replacing the “old way” of doing things.
 Software applications are everywhere and always accessible via the ubiquitous availability of devices (“things”) and internet connectivity.